Johnnie Hamilton-Mason, Simmons College, GSSW

 Personal Statement:

-Dr. Hamilton-Mason is a Professor and Director of the Doctoral Program.
-Since 2001, she has also been a Harvard University W.E.B.
+Dr. Johnnie Hamilton-Mason teaches Advanced Clinical Practice, HBSE, Leadership, Political Strategies for Clinical Social Workers Practice with Immigrants and Refugees, and Qualitative Research.
+In 2005 she co-founded the SSW's Pharnal Longus Academy for Undoing Racism.
+From 2001 through 2008, she served as a Harvard University W.E.B.
 DuBois Institute non-resident fellow in African American research.
-Her scholarship and research interests are primarily in African American treatment issues, the intersection of cross cultural theory and practice, and HIV/AIDS prevention and treatment.
-She has published articles such as "Psychoanalytic Theory: Responding to the Assessment Needs of People of Color?"
-"Using the Color of Fear as a Racial Identity Catalyst" and on children and urban poverty.
-With over twenty years of full-time teaching experience, she continues to enhance her teaching through clinical practice in urban agencies, as well as through consultation and education locally and internationally.
+Her scholarship and research interests are primarily on African American Women and Families, the intersection of cross cultural theory and practice, and HIV/AIDS prevention and treatment.
+Since 2007 she has served as a Researcher at the University of Texas's Hurricane Katrina Researcher Collaborative.
+She has recent publications on "Psychoanalytic Theory: Responding to the Assessment Needs of People of Color?", "Using the Color of Fear as a Racial Identity Catalyst", "When the Floods of Compassion are not Enough: A Nation's and a City's Response to the Evacuees of Hurricane Katrina" and "children and Urban Poverty."
+With over twenty-one years of full-time teaching experience, she continues to enhance her teaching through clinical practice in urban agencies, as well as through consultation and education locally and internationally.

 Dr. Hamilton-Mason presents papers regularly at national and international conferences on such topics as the dynamics of diversity; teaching and learning issues related to diversity; HIV/AIDS prevention and treatment in the United States and Africa; urban practice and urban leadership educational outcomes; cross cultural competency and racial identity theory in clinical work.
-In 1996, Dr. Hamilton-Mason was appointed as Co-Chair of the HIV/AIDS Task force for the National Association of Black Social Workers and currently serves as the Co-Chair of their Health and Wellness Committee.
+In 1996, Dr. Hamilton-Mason was appointed as Co-Chair of the HIV/AIDS Task force for the National Association of Black Social Workers and currently serves as the Co-Chair of their Education Committee.
 Dr. Hamilton-Mason has also served for NASW as a delegate and is currently on the editorial board for Health and Social Work.
-She is currently a member of GADE (The Group for the Advancement of Doctoral Education) and is a Board of Trustees member for the AIDS Action Center in Boston as well as for the Massachusetts Association for the Blind.
+She is currently is a Board of Trustees member for the AIDS Action Center in Boston and the Heritage Guild.

 Top